charliekortleven/cassi_sleap_strader_lab/sleap_ai/1_train_model.md

 ![Labeling Convention](1_labeling_conventions.png)

-Labeled 8 points (B1-B8) on the circumference of the jelly's bell.
-Emphasis here was put on ensuring each point lie precisely on the circumference.
-The edges (connections between points) will not be factored in to tracked pulsation rates, and instead, were used as a proxy to equidistantly place B1-B8.
-C1 refers to the center of the jelly's bell.
+For every randomly generated frame, each jelly was annotated such that 8 points (B1-B8), lie precisely on the circumference of the bell.
+The edges (connections between points) will not be factored in to tracked pulsation rates.
+C1 represents the center of the jelly's bell.

 **2.)
 Model Training: train the model on unseen frames, and correct where necessary**

-Train on annotated frames -> predict on: random frames (20 total) -> wait for training to fully finish

-Go -> Next Labeled Frame -> 'Score' (to view prediction confidence) -> Re-annotate predictions by right-clicking (when necessary)
+After annotating the first 20 randomly genreated frames, the model was trained on these frames, and predicted positions on a new set of 20 randomly generated frames.

+Each new frame predicted was manually examined (Go -> Next Labeled Frame -> 'Score').
+Where necessary, poses were re-annotated.

-Continue this 'human-in-the-loop' correction until model can predict frames with high accuracy.
+This cycle of training and predicting and updating ('human-in-the-loop') was continued until model could predict on unseen frames with confidence >90%.

-This took me about 4 rounds of training to get predictions with instance scores consistently > 90%.

 **3.)
-Export model components**
+Model Components**

-The specific components of the model depend one which was selected for training.
-In this case, I used the 'multi-animal top-down' approach, which first finds each jelly (center instance, C1), and then estimates the pose of each found jelly (B1-B8 on the circumference).
+The specific components of the model depend on which was selected for training.
+Here, we used the 'multi-animal top-down' approach, which first finds each jelly (center instance, C1), and then estimates the pose of each found jelly (B1-B8 on the circumference).
 The resulting model came in two parts: (1) centered instance, (2) centroid.
-Both are required as inputs for downstream analysis.
+Both are required as inputs for downstream inference.